 Contractors retained by the Ministry of Transportation and Infrastructure to construct improvements to Highway 29 may have to construct temporary traffic detours in order to complete such improvements.
 Contractors will be required to design such detours in accordance with the British Columbia Ministry of Transportation and Infrastructure and Transportation Association of Canada design guidelines, and to construct such detours in accordance with British Columbia Standard Specifications for Highway Construction and the Traffic Management Guidelines for Work on Roadways.
 These conditions also apply to temporary roads that contractors will have to construct to connect existing sections of Highway 29 with newly constructed sections.
 This may require that the contractors employ alternating single-lane traffic controlled by flag persons or short-duration road closures.
-Standard traffic control measures such as signage, road markers and flag persons will be used for guiding traffic during construction (BC Hydro 2013a).
+Standard traffic during construction (BC Hydro 2013a).